corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 storing and managing sensitive information such as database credentials. a versatile service primarily used for storing configuration data and secrets.
 While it does support automatic rotation of parameters, it's not specifically tailored for secret management like AWS Secrets Manager.
 Parameter Store may be suitable for managing other types of configuration data but may lack some of the advanced features and integrations provided by Secrets Manager for managing secrets like database credentials.

-### Macia
-A security service to help organizations discover, classify, and protect sensitive data stored in AWS.
-It uses machine learning and pattern matching techniques to automatically identify and classify sensitive data such as personally identifiable information (PII), intellectual property, and financial data.
-Macie can analyze data stored in various AWS services, including S3 buckets, Amazon RDS databases, and AWS Glue Data Catalogs.